 Instant coffee is one of the most controversial subjects in the Keto universe.
 We live in an era of obsession with time.
 Everything is measured by how much time it takes to prepare!
-How much time we need to complete the task, get the result or achieve the goal.
+How much time do we need to complete the task, get the result or achieve the goal?
 This way of life is mirrored in our eating habits more than anything else.

 The earliest documented attempt to make instant coffee dates from 1771.
 On the other hand, the first appearance of instant coffee on the market occurred in 1881.
 It became the ultimate choice for many people around the world.
 But, like all other, instant products tend to be unhealthy versions.
 Everyday use of such products often leads to bad habits and deteriorates health

-Process of producing instant coffee
+Process of producing

 Instant coffee production starts the same as the production of roasted coffee.
 The difference is in the following drying methods.
 Manufacturers use two different methods for drying coffee.

-Drying by spraying
+Drying by spraying the coffee

 Concentrated coffee is dried with a spray device that transfers warm air to the container.
 Thanks to the warm and dry air, strong coffee turns into fine powder very quickly.

 The coffee extract is freezing at about -40°C. Ice particles are then sent to separate evaporation and drying chambers.
 The product obtained comes in the form of granules or instant coffee flakes.

 Although this form of coffee is commonly used in homes around the world, instant coffee cannot be the healthiest choice.
 Perhaps the time has come for us to answer science and discover the truth about instant coffee.

 Low blood iron levels are the problem of millions of people around the world.
 Some of the symptoms include dizziness, lack of breath, headaches and fatigue.
 Furthermore, some serious conditions may be related to the lack of iron.
 Coffee, in general, contains tannins that prevent proper iron absorption.
 This problem is present in vegetarians and vegans.